 When a non-exempt employee is called at home (excluding redirecting the call to another employee) to perform City business, the employee shall be compensated for one hour at the employee's overtime rate of pay for the first emergency/response call that does not require a return to City headquarters or the worksite to address and resolve the reported problem.
-Subsequent calls after the first hour of paid time shall be paid at the overtime rate of pay for the call.
+Subsequent calls after the first hour of paid time shall be paid at the overtime rate of pay for the actual time spent to handle the call.